 Q: What is eminent domain?

-Q: How can economic development be considered a public purpose when the property is sold to a developer or other private party?
+Q: How can economic development be considered a public purpose when the property is sold to a developer or another private party?

-A: For more than 50 years, Ohio law considered the promotion of economic development alone to be a public purpose warranting the exercise of eminent domain.
-But the law changed in 2007 to ensure that private property cannot be taken on the basis of economic development alone.
-Instead, the property involved must be deemed “blighted.”
-This change ensured that the public purpose for taking property on the basis of economic development is tied to the elimination of blight and the redevelopment of property for the public's benefit.
+A: Members of the public do not usually have a favorable reaction to the use of eminent domain for economic development purposes.
+And it is true that, for more than 50 years, Ohio law always considered the promotion of economic development to be a public purpose warranting the exercise of eminent domain.
+However, Ohio law changed in 2007, and Ohio law now requires that a property can be taken for the sole purpose of economic development only if it is “blighted.”
+This change in the law ensures that the public purpose for taking property on the basis of economic development is tied to the elimination of blight and the redevelopment of property for the public’s benefit.

 Q: What is “blight”?

-A: Under Ohio law, a property can be considered “blighted” if it is unsafe for human habitation or use, poses a direct threat to public health or safety, or has unpaid taxes or assessments that exceed the fair value of the land.
-If an entire area is targeted to be taken through eminent domain, at least 70 percent of that area must be deemed blighted.
+A: Under Ohio law, a property is “blighted” if it is unsafe for human habitation or use, poses a direct threat to public health or safety, or has unpaid taxes or assessments that exceed the fair value of the land.
+If an entire area, consisting of multiple parcels of land, is targeted to be taken through eminent domain, at least 70 percent of that area must be deemed blighted before the government can exercise its power of eminent domain over the whole area.

 Q: Who decides that a property is blighted?

-A: Before property can be taken based on “blight,” the government entity seeking to take the property must approve a comprehensive development plan that describes the public need for the property.
-Then, the city council (or other appropriate legislative body) must review the plan and ultimately determine whether blight exists and whether eminent domain is appropriate.
-The comprehensive plan must be publicly financed to prevent an interested party, such as the developer, from paying for it.
+A: Typically, the government entity seeking to take the property approves a comprehensive development plan that describes the public need for the property.
+Then, the city council (or other appropriate legislative body) reviews the plan, determines whether the area referred to in the plan is blighted, and then ultimately determines whether it is appropriate to use eminent domain.
+In order for the use of eminent domain to be approved, the comprehensive plan must be publicly financed.
+This prevents an interested party, such as a developer, from paying for the property, a safeguard to ensure that the property is being taken for a public purpose and that the power of eminent domain is not being used to forcibly transfer property from one private party to another.

-Q: Is there an an example of where eminent domain is directly related to economic development?
+Q: Can you give an example of how eminent domain is used to promote economic development?

-A: Imagine a four-block square near a city's downtown that used to be a vibrant residential and commercial area 50 years ago, but is now considered to be rundown.
+A: Imagine a four-block square near a city’s downtown that used to be a vibrant residential and commercial area 50 years ago, but is now considered to be run down.
 Vacant houses dot the area, a few of the businesses have boarded-up windows, and many of the buildings are covered in graffiti.
-City residents complain about the area and wish that it could be restored to benefit, rather than burden, the city's resources.
-A developer comes along with a vision to transform the area into an old fashioned city-square development, and finds the four-block area to be the perfect location for it.
-The city agrees that the new construction would revitalize the area, increase the property tax base, and bring new jobs.
-The city then negotiates with each property owner to buy up the businesses and homes with the intent of ultimately selling all of the property to the developer.
+City residents complain about the area, and wish that it could be restored to benefit the city rather than to burden its resources.
+A developer comes along with a plan to transform the area into an old fashioned city-square development, and finds the four-block area to be the perfect location for it.
+The city agrees that the new construction would revitalize the area, increase the property tax base, and bring new jobs and residents to the area.
+The city begins by negotiating with each property owner to buy up the businesses and homes for the purpose of selling the properties to the developer.
 However, some businesses and a few residential owners don’t want to sell.
-Now the city must decide whether the property owned by the “hold-outs” can be taken by eminent domain for the project.
-To do so, the area or specific property must meet the law's criteria for blight.
+This is where the power of eminent domain comes in.
+The city must decide if it should exercise its power of eminent domain and whether the city can appropriate the “hold-out” properties by applying the “blight” test described above.
+The city will have to approve a plan and deem the “hold-out” properties blighted before it may begin eminent domain proceedings.

-Q: What happens if the city decides blight exists and eminent domain can be imposed?
+Q: What happens if the city decides blight exists and that eminent domain can be imposed?

-A: At least 30 days before filing an eminent domain action, the city must notify the owner of its intent to acquire the property and must make a “good faith offer” to buy the property based on a recent appraisal.
-If the parties cannot agree on a price, the city may ask the court to order the property to be taken.
-In court, the city must establish that either the property is blighted or that the property is located in a blighted area by a “preponderance of the evidence” (meaning it is more probable than not that the property or area is blighted).
+A: The city must first get a property appraisal, which Ohio law requires.
+At least 30 days before filing an eminent domain action in court to take a property, the city must notify the owner of its intent to acquire the property and must make a “good faith offer” to buy the property based on the recent appraisal.
+If the parties cannot agree on a price through negotiation, the city may file a suit called an “appropriation action” with the court.
+In the appropriation action, the city must convince the court either that the property is blighted or that the property is located in a blighted area.
+The city must prove, by a “preponderance (or greater weight) of the evidence,” that the property is blighted or is located in a blighted area.

 Q: Can an owner get paid for property taken by eminent domain even if he has let his property fall into “blight”?